storacha/specs/w3-ucan.md

 ## Abstract

-[UCAN] specification reserves `ucan/` ability namespace for the core functionality that may be introduced in future versions.
+The [UCAN] specification reserves the `ucan/` ability namespace for the core functionality that may be introduced in future versions.
 Here we define W3 protocol extensions to the core namespace that we hope to standardize in core [UCAN] specification.

 # Terminology